iitmotorsports/spark/docs/hardware/battery/elcon-pfc2500.md

 !!! warning

     The PFC-2500 must be mounted in a valid orientation to ensure proper operation while charging.
-The best orientation is wehn the cooling fins are vertical with open space above and below them.
+The best orientation is when the cooling fins are vertical with open space above and below them.
 Mounting the charger on a metal wall or frame will provide additional conductive cooling and also ground the frame.

 ## LED Charge State

-The charger state led is located on the longer side of the Eclon PFC-2500 surrounded by a red, yellow, and green label.
+The charger state led is located on the longer side of the Elcon PFC-2500 surrounded by a red, yellow, and green label.
 The state of the led is represented by the following statuses:

 | LED State | Description |
 | --------- | ----------- |